koda86/floa/man/floa_doc.md

 #### Data sets

-Data sets are generated in 'script examples.R' and stored in .../R/examples
+Data sets are generated in the script examples.R' and stored in .../R/examples

 Contains 4 data sets (3 synthetic and 1 real-world) given as both .txt (ASCII) or .rds (binary) files: